 The OECD/CSNI International Standard Problems focussed on the investigation of the thermal-hydraulic phenomena appearing in western type of NPPs.
-For the analysis of phenomena and processes related to NPPs with Russian design, several experiments of VVER integral test facilities have been declared as Standard Problems.
-In Tab.
-3.3 a list of VVER-related Standard Problems calculated with ATHLET is given.
+For the analysis of phenomena and processes related to NPPs with Russian design, several experiments

-Tab.
-3.3 Participations with ATHLET / DRUFAN in IAEA International Standard Problems for WWER
+Participations with ATHLET / DRUFAN in IAEA International Standard Tab.
+3.3 Problems for WWER